MartinThoma/MartinThoma.github.io/content/2019-12-28-html-quantities.md

 tags: HTML, Semantic Web
 featured_image: logos/html.png
 ---
-<div class="info">This is an article I had for quite a while as a draft.
-As part of my yearly cleanup, I've published it without finishing it.
-It might not be finished or have other problems.</div>

 The web is constantly evolving, and so it the language of it: HTML.
 Many changes users notice are around JavaScript, but we also got [semantic tags](https://www.w3schools.com/html/html5_semantic_elements.asp) such